-This class facilitates the learning and safe practice of fundamental partnering techniques in multiple styles of dance including: lyrical, Latin, ballroom, acrobatic, and circus.
-Students will learn partnering terminology and skills along with building more strength and flexibility for both the flyer and base.
-The instructor will define the current partnering technique level of the student and target the areas that need improvement.
-This course provides students with the foundational understandings of partnering skills and performance as to better prepare them for a future in the commercial dance industry.
-Prerequisites: None
+This class facilitates the learning and safe practice of fundamental partnering techniques by exploring systems and methods of contact through exercises focused on weight bearing, support, strength, flexibility, and connection.
+Students will learn the foundational understandings of partnering skills & performance as to better prepare them for what is currently being used in the commercial dance industry.
+Prerequisites: Assessment/Departmental Approval.